 - 1. Duration of the Kumite bout is defined as three minutes for Senior Male Kumite (both teams and individuals).
 Senior Female bouts will be two minutes.
 Under 21 years is 3 minutes for the Male category and 2 minutes for the Female category.
 Cadet and Junior bouts will be two minutes. - 2.
 The timing of the bout starts when the Referee gives the signal to start, and stops each time the Referee calls "YAME". - 3.
-The timekeeper shall give signals by a clearly audible gong, or buzzer, indicating "10 seconds to go" and "time up".
+The timekeeper shall give signals by a clearly audible gong, or buzzer, indicating "15 seconds to go" and "time up".
 The "time up" signal marks the end of the bout. - 4.
-Competitors are entitled to a period of time between matches, equal to the standard duration time of the match, for purpose of rest and change of equipment.
-The only exception hereto is during repechage where, in the case of change of equipment colour, it is extended to five minutes.
+Competitors are entitled to a rest period of time between matches, equal to the standard duration time of the match.
+The exception is in the case of change of equipment colour, where this time is extended to five minutes.